 Author: Neil Rees, 19 March 2021

-The United Kingdom has held a census every 10 years since 1801, and the next one is on 21 March 2021.
+The United Kingdom has held a census every 10 years since 1801.
+The latest was in 2021 and the next will be in 2031.
 The earliest one in England was the Domesday book made in 1086.

 But history’s most famous census is a biblical one.
 This census was ordered by Caesar Augustus.
 He ordered that everyone in the Roman Empire be registered, which caused Joseph to go to Bethlehem and take Mary with him.
 It is recorded in Luke 2.1, and it is recalled every Christmas.